Joint Doctor of Medicine and Master in Public Policy (MD/MPP)

 If students have completed any of the above coursework earlier in their academic career, they are encouraged to submit a petition to substitute a more advanced course in its place.

-Extended core and concentration coursework for joint MD/MPP students: Students work in collaboration with their faculty advisor and the Public Policy program director to develop courses which will complement both degrees.
+Extended core and concentration coursework for joint MD/MPP students: Students work in collaboration with their faculty adviser and the Public Policy program director to develop courses which will complement both degrees.
 Course selection will be based on career interest, and may include INDE 201, 202 and 203 (The first year of the "Practice of Medicine" sequence), HRP 256, HRP 252, HRP 391, and HRP 392.